jgscott/ECO395M/syllabus.md

 The homework assignments consist mainly of analyzing some data and writing a report on what you've found.
 Here's the submission protocol:
 - Prepare your report as a single RMarkdown file.
 - Knit the RMarkdown file to a Markdown output.
 (Do not knit to HTML.)
-- E-mail the link for both the output (.md file) and the raw RMarkdown file (.Rmd) to our TA.
+- E-mail the links for both the output (.md file) and the raw RMarkdown file (.Rmd) to our TA.

+Do not send an attachment.
+Do not knit to an HTML file.

 ### Late assignment grace policy